chargebyte/chargebyte-docs/docs/source/hardware.rst

     - Normally open
     - No feedback

-**Note:** The feedback type describes which state the feeback switch has when the plug lock is in unlocked state.
+**Note:** The feedback type describes which state the feedback switch has when the plug lock is in unlocked state.

 Configuration For Plug Locks Without Feedback